olliw42/mLRS-docu/docs/MAVLINK_FOR_OPENTX.md

 The configuration of the mLRS receiver can follow exactly the description in [CRSF Telemetry and Yaapu Telemetry App: mLRS Rx Module Setup](CRSF.md#mlrs-rx-module-setup).

 It is possible to avoid the separate signal wire for the RC data, by sending the RC data via a MAVLink message to the flight controller.
-For this set
+For this set:

 - Rx Snd RcChannel = rc override